MunibaP/Horiseon_challenge_1/README.md

 # Horiseon_challenge_1

 ## Description
 In this week challenge #1, as a beginner web developer I was tasked to refactor the codebase that follows accessibility standards to enable accessibility for anyone.
-Nowadays, accessibility has been one of the top consideration for various industries because it ensures people with disabilities can easily access the website using assistive technologies.
+Nowadays, accessibility has been one of the top consideration for various industries because it ensure people with disabilities can easily access the website using assistive technologies.
 In addition, accessibility is important for businesses because it allows an easy access to a website, and it helps avoid litigation.

 ## Acceptance Criteria
 GIVEN a webpage meets accessibility standards